 How does WINESTIQ work?

-WINESTIQ works by introducing a scientifically proven and precise quantity of our proprietary developed ingredients into the wine, that removes sulfites in any 6-8 oz or less glass of wine.
+WINESTIQ works by introducing a scientifically proven and precise quantity of our proprietary developed ingredients into the wine, that removes sulfites in any 6-8 oz glass of wine.
 It is a convenient, portable, and FDA Permitted way to safely neutralize sulfites in a glass of wine.

 Does WINESTIQ remove all sulfites?